Inbibo/adonisfx_docs/docs/terminology.md

 ## Locator

-Locators are intended to visualise the output of an AdonisFX sensor.
+Locators are intended to visualize the output of an AdonisFX sensor.
 There are three types of locators that require a specific number of inputs and adopt custom shapes in the viewport: AdnLocatorPosition (a squared box at the location of a node), AdnLocatorDistance (a parallelepiped with a line connecting two nodes) and AdnLocatorRotation (an angle with two segments connecting three nodes).
 Each type is associated with its homologous sensor.

 ## Muscle